 As more and more devices are networked and logically connected, a greater need for a sound cyber security policy and system come into play.
+As the world is shifting to a greater need of remotely accessing data the ability to protect critical data is vital.
 Whether it is external hackers working to bring your system down or accidental internal damage that is often time collateral from an external attack, the need for cyber security continues to grow.

 While these networks need to work seamlessly with one another, there also must be a demilitarized zone where attacks such as ransomware are isolated from migrating out into the OT network and potentially bringing production down.
 It is key for OT network managers to disseminate best practice cyber security policy throughout the OT network floor – This is commonly a weak point in industrial network cyber security.